GAAYAKA notation files

 (For playing using Gaayaka)

-I have been adding more sample songs with newer versons of Gaayaka.
-This page gives some of these notation files for use of those having older versions.
-These can be played as such using Gaayaka or if you do not have Gaayaka, you can use them to practice or sing.
-(In fact as the notation is detailed including anuswarams, it will make it easier to play on instruments like Veena).
-Two minor departures have been made from the usual notation system to make it easy for entering notation in the Computer text editor.
+A brief explanation of Gaayaka notation: Two minor departures have been made from the usual notation system to make it easy for entering notation in the computer text editor.
 Brackets are used in place of lines drawn over the notes for showing higher kaalams.
 A left bracket means start of the next higher Kaalam (twice the current tempo) and a right bracket terminates it.
 The following graphic illustrates it.
 Click the links for detailed description of the Gaayaka files format and Carnatic music notation system

 To represent the higher and lower octaves I have used different cases of letters, again due to the difficulty in putting dots above and below characters.
 All letters in lower case mean middle octave, first letter in upper case means higher octave and first letter in lower case and second letter in upper case means lower octave (This means that necessarily the full notation sa ri ga ma is used and not s r g m p).
 Thus